-It’s a funny thing, this growing business.
+It’s a funny thing, this growing up business.
 I graduated high school thinking I can’t WAIT to get away from here (and HER); then I got to college, my mom helped me settle into my dorm, flew home, and I was forced to be somewhat independent.
-Suddenly all I wanted to do was see my mom, talk to her, get her advice, etc. Once I had settled into college life it’s like all that “understanding and appreciation” talk came true.
+Suddenly all I wanted to do was see my mom, talk to her, get her advice.
+Once I had settled into college life it’s like all of that “understanding and appreciation” talk came true.
 I started thanking my lucky stars that I had a mom who always encouraged me to try new things…ice skating?
 Sure! basketball?
 Yes, honey!
 Clay sculpting class?
 Of course!
 As long as my sister and I were being productive, she was all for it.
 How cool.
 Even today, I kick myself and hate that I didn’t pay better attention during Korean school and that my Korean speaking and understanding abilities are sadly nowhere near where they should be.

 My mom’s a bit of a health nut and she loves vegetables and simples flavors, so today I have a dish dedicated to my mama.
 Simple roasted radishes.
 Easy, fresh, clean flavors.
 If you’ve never roasted or cooked with radishes, imagine something similar to a turnip.
 It’s pretty mild and once roasted the slight bitter taste goes away and produces a subtle sweetness.
 I hope everyone has a great Mother’s Day this weekend celebrating all the amazing mama’s out there!
 Enjoy! xx, Jenny

 2 bunches radishes, cleaned, trimmed and cut in half lengthwise